-Delegations For Dialogue has organised a total of 10 programmes since 2015, engaging 132 students, academics and professors in informed dialogue on a wide-range of topics.
+Delegations for Dialogue has organised a total of 11 programmes since 2015, engaging 148 students, academics and professors in informed dialogue on a wide-range of topics.
 A summary of each programme can be found below.

 Trade and investment INSIGHTS 2016

-The Trade and Investment Insights programme shifted focus to the economic development angle of the 'Byungjin Policy' and aimed to explore the role international trade and foreign investment would play in the DPRK's future.
+Trade and Investment Insights was a fact-finding programme focusing on the economic development angle of the 'Byungjin Policy' and aimed to explore the role international trade and foreign investment would play in the DPRK's future development.
 Delegates visited the Pyongyang International Autumn Trade Fair, before heading to the Special Economic Zone of Rason in the Northeast of the Country where they visited a Bank and several factories.

 The Summer SYmposium 2016